Insurance, HSA and FSA: paying for GLP-1 weight loss

 The functional benefit: if you are in a 22% federal tax bracket plus state, your HSA-paid GLP-1 effectively costs you 25-35% less than cash-pay because the dollars come from pre-tax income.

 Programs that explicitly accept HSA/FSA: Calibrate, Noom Med, WeightWatchers Clinic.
-Most others will provide an itemized receipt you can submit for reimbursement, which works for FSA.
+Most others will provide an itemized receipt you can submit for FSA reimbursement.

 Step 5: Compare insurance-routed vs cash-pay totals